Spring-Chobby/Chobby/README.md

     }
   }
 })
-i18n.loadFile('path/to/your/files/en.lua') -- maybe load some more stuff from that file (uses Spring's VFS)
+-- maybe load some more stuff from that file (uses Spring's VFS) -- example format of the file: https://github.com/gajop/i18n/blob/master/i18nlib/spec/en.lua i18n.loadFile('path/to/your/files/en.lua')

 -- setting the translation context i18n.setLocale('en') -- English is the default locale anyway